LogtalkDotOrg/logtalk-for-vscode/README.md

 |             Open as a Paired Notebook | Opens the selected source file or Markdown file as a paired notebook  |
 |  Sync paired Notebook Representations | Sync the paired notebook and its text representation                  |

-These commands are only available when Jupytext 1.16.7 or a later version is available.
+These commands are only available when Jupytext 1.16.7 or a later version is installed.
 See also the "logtalk.jupytext.path" setting below.

 #### Logtalk (integrated terminal) process commands